Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Create the NextGen Public Safety Pilot Program

-Would create the NextGen Public Safety Pilot Program and authorize Local Government Fund reductions for Lucas County or the City of Toledo if they fail to abide by grant terms.
-Includes drone/public safety technology components.
+Would create the NextGen Public Safety Pilot Program and authorize Local Government Fund reductions if Lucas County or the City of Toledo fail to meet certain grant terms.
+Potentially relevant to drone use in public safety.

 Last action: May 13, 2026